In this article you will find:

 - Frequently asked questions about team building

-Here are a few tips to help you build an effective virtual office, and improve business communication and productivity amongst your team
+Here are a few tips to help you build an effective virtual office, and improve business communication and productivity among your team.

 8 Tips on How to Build Effective Teams